 According to the 1999 book "Bacteriology of Tuberculosis", in 1927, John H. Korns and ____ Lu of the Peking Union Medical College experimented with avian, bovine and human tubercle bacilli using striped hamsters, white mice, and guinea pigs.
 With the hamsters, it was possible to diagnose tuberculosis in only six weeks after the inoculation.
 Korns and Lu were the first to work with hamsters in this field.

 The 1928 "Annual Report" Cattaraugus County (N.Y.)
-Board of health, indicates the John H. Korns had recently became the Director of the Bureau of Tuberculosis, and the Superindendent of the Rocky Crest Sanitarium.
+Board of health, indicates the John H. Korns had recently became the Director of the Bureau of Tuberculosis, and the Superintendent of the Rocky Crest Sanitarium.

 Index to John Hamilton Korns materials